cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 ## What is cloud data and why is it at risk?

 Cloud data is any information that you store on external servers instead of on your own device.
-This can be anything: documents, photos, videos or even entire databases.
+This can be anything: Documents, photos, videos or even entire databases.
 This data is particularly vulnerable to attacks as it is accessible via the internet.
 AI technologies can analyze large amounts of data and recognize patterns that human attackers would overlook.
 As a result, security gaps can be exploited and sensitive data can be stolen or manipulated.
+In addition, many cloud services use their users’ data to train their AI systems.
+This data can then often no longer be deleted, which poses a further security and data protection risk.

 ### How AI affects data security in the cloud